simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-07-04
+<br />**Date image released:**  2025-07-05
-<br />**This image is owned by:**  Alberto Pisabarro
+<br />**This image is owned by:**  Massimo Di Fusco
-<br />**Title of the image:**  NGC 6946 and NGC 6939
+<br />**Title of the image:**  Ou4: The Giant Squid Nebula
-<br />**Description for the image:**  Face-on spiral galaxy NGC 6946 and open star cluster NGC 6939 share this cosmic snapshot, composed with over 68 hours of image data captured with a small telescope on planet Earth.
-The field of view spans spans about 1 degree or 2 full moons on the sky toward the northern constellation Cepheus.
-Seen through faint interstellar dust couds near the plane of our Milky Way galaxy, the stars of open cluster NGC 6939 are 5,600 light-years in the distance, near bottom right in the frame.
-Face-on spiral galaxy NGC 6946 is at top left, but lies some 22 million light-years away.
-In the last 100 years, 10 supernovae have been discovered in NGC 6946, the latest one seen in 2017.
-By comparison, the average rate of supernovae in our Milky Way is about 1 every 100 years or so.
-Of course, NGC 6946 is also known as The Fireworks Galaxy.
+<br />**Description for the image:**  Difficult to capture, this mysterious, squid-shaped interstellar cloud spans nearly three full moons in planet Earth's sky.
+Discovered in 2011 by French astro-imager Nicolas Outters, the Squid Nebula's bipolar shape is distinguished here by the telltale blue emission from doubly ionized oxygen atoms.
+Though apparently surrounded by the reddish hydrogen emission region Sh2-129, the true distance and nature of the Squid Nebula have been difficult to determine.
+Still, one investigation suggests Ou4 really does lie within Sh2-129 some 2,300 light-years away.
+Consistent with that scenario, the cosmic squid would represent a spectacular outflow of material driven by a triple system of hot, massive stars, cataloged as HR8119, seen near the center of the nebula.
+If so, this truly giant squid nebula would physically be over 50 light-years across.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/N6946N6939pisabarro.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/Ou4_difusco.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).